Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Formal Barriers of Multi-Agent Learning towards Rationalizability

 As we will demonstrate both theoretically and empirically, \emph{the DIR game highlights a fundamental challenge in multi-agent learning} --- i.e., whether an agent's action is good or bad depends on what actions her opponents take, and such inter-agent externality makes it challenging to learn the optimal decisions.
 We end this subsection by summarizing a few useful properties of any \gameshort$(K,c)$ game.

-\begin{proposition} The following properties hold for any \gameshort$(K,c)$ game: \begin{enumerate} \item The game is dominance solvable by alternatively eliminating the row and column player's action in order $1,2,...$, until reaching the last strategy profile $(K,K)$.
-The elimination length $L_0=2K-2$. \item The strategy profile $(K,K)$ is the unique correlated equilibrium (and thus the unique NE as well).
+\begin{proposition} The following properties hold for any \gameshort$(K,c)$ game: \begin{enumerate} \item The game is dominance solvable by alternatively eliminating $A$ and $B$'s action in order $1,2,...$, until reaching the last strategy profile $(K,K)$.
+The elimination length $L_0=2K-2$.~\footnote{While the equilibrium is obvious in \gameshort{}, we remark that we can easily swap the rows and column making it difficult to determine even the elimination path under bandit feedback and strategic learning setting (without communication).} \item The strategy profile $(K,K)$ is the unique CE (and thus the unique NE as well).
 Moreover, both agents achieve the maximum possible utility at this equilibrium. \end{enumerate} \end{proposition}